 If you or someone you know is a homebound person and is in need of receiving the COVID-19 vaccine at home please call or email to be placed on the City’s Homebound roster.

-Definition of Homebound Senior
+Definition of a Homebound Person

 Group 1.
 Individuals who need any of the following durable medical equipment on a daily basis: hospital bed, oxygen tank, ventilator.

 Group 2.
 Individuals who are unable to care for self, functionally dependent on others for activities of daily living (feeding, bathing, dressing/grooming, toileting, transferring), and otherwise requires equivalent of institution or nursing home level of care.

 Group 3.
 Individuals who are confined to bed or chair more than 50% of waking hours due to a medical, cognitive, and/or psychiatric conditions (e.g. dementia)

 The following are exclusions that exist for program participation.
 These exclusions exist to better serve homebound seniors and provide a safe and comfortable environment to persons with certain medical conditions.

 - Individuals who are able to get to a community vaccination site to receive the vaccine